 - Julie Locke Moore, 36, Washington, IL for Contribution to children, world peace, and/or human rights.
 Moore is founder and director of the DAX Foundation that helps the families and children of St. Jude Children’s Research Hospital and other families in need.
 She also spearheaded efforts to bring a Ronald McDonald House to Peoria.

 - Susan Miceli-Green, 37, Georgetown, IL for Humanitarian and/or Volunteer Leadership.
-Miceli-Green is Development Manager at the Vermilion County War Museum and is a volunteer in several local organizations.
+Miceli-Green was Development Manager at the Vermilion County War Museum and is a volunteer in several local organizations.

 - Christopher Schiel, 37, Schaumburg, IL for Personal improvement and/or accomplishment.
 Schiel is owner of Xtra Mile Running store which has been nominated as one of the Top 50 Best Running Store in America.